msft-teams/tools/TeamsSampleHub/README.md

-Microsoft Teams Sample hub app overview
+Microsoft Teams Sample Hub overview
 =====================================

-The Teams Branded Experience (aka Sample hub app), together with custom line-of-business applications, enable you to quickly present the "art of the possible" by showcasing the Teams platform and articulating the value that it can deliver.
+The Teams Branded Experience (aka Sample Hub), together with custom line-of-business applications, enable you to quickly present the "art of the possible" by showcasing the Teams platform and articulating the value that it can deliver.

-The Sample hub app is a personal-branded landing experience that is pinned to the Teams mobile app, allowing your organization to provide consolidated information and the functionality of important first-party and line-of-business apps to firstline worker employees.
+The Sample Hub is a personal-branded landing experience that is pinned to the Teams mobile app, allowing your organization to provide consolidated information and the functionality of important first-party and line-of-business apps to firstline worker employees.
 Sample hub can leverage